 The Clinical Microbiology Laboratory has a close working relationship with the Infectious Diseases division, the Infection Prevention and Epidemiology team, the Antibiotic Stewardship Program, and the Department of Pharmacy.

 Our division is active in a variety of teaching activities:

 - UConn School of Medicine, Microbiology course.

 - An annual two-week microbiology training rotation for fellows from the Division of Infectious Diseases.

 - Microbiology bench rounds for Infectious Disease fellows weekly.

-Meeting the Challenge: During the COVID-19 pandemic, UConn Health's Microbiology Lab has faced serious challenges from staffing shortages to supply chain issues.
-Despite the difficulties, they have risen to the challenge and exceeded expectations with increased testing and faster turn around times than other labs in the region.
-Their hard work and dedication has helped providers and patients receive lab results quickly so treatment can start sooner.
+Meeting the Challenge: UConn Health's Microbiology Lab has increased testing and faster turn around times than other labs in the region - which means providers and patients receive lab results quickly so treatment can start sooner.

 The Microbiology Laboratory is part of several collaborative clinical research projects conducted at UConn Health.
 It also participates in multicenter studies with other facilities in Connecticut.

 Current research projects include loop-mediated isothermal amplification for the detection of viruses and diagnostic testing for multidrug-resistant Gram-negative bacteria.